aarongreenwald/rn-workshop/README.md

 using `npm install --save git+ssh://git@github.com/aarongreenwald/react-native-marquee-label.git` and then link the binaries.

+Note that you might need to `import MarqueeLabel from '@remobile/react-native-marquee-label';`, and not just `react-native-marquee-label` like the instructions suggest.

 (You can either follow the instructions in the component's README, which details the traditional way of linking, or you can try a cool shiny tool called `rnpm`.
 If you use `rnpm`, you're a bit shielded from the nitty-gritty of how binaries work in React Native.